-Supplementary feeding red squirrels has been shown to be beneficial, especially in times of shortage and research also indicates they do not become dependent on hand-outs, which is important in case supplementary feeding stops.
-Before starting a program of feeding there are a few steps to follow to ensure best practice and always keep the health of the squirrels as your number one priority.
+Supplementary feeding of red squirrels has been shown to be beneficial, especially in times of shortages, and research also indicates they do not become dependent on hand-outs, which is important in case supplementary feeding stops.
+Before starting a routine of feeding, there are a few steps to follow to ensure best practice, always remembering to keep the health of the squirrels as your number one priority.

 Food you can provide for Red Squirrels include: